5/2/2024

 Vice President of Investor Relations

-Thank you, operator, and good morning, everyone.
-With me today are Tom Hill, Chairman and CEO, and Mary Andrews Carlisle, Senior Vice President and Chief Financial Officer.
-Today's call is accompanied by a press release and a supplemental presentation posted to our website vulcanmaterials.com.
+Thank you, Operator, and good morning, everyone.
+With me today are Tom Hill, Chairman and CEO, and Mary Andrews Carlyle, Senior Vice President and Chief Financial Officer.
+Today's call is accompanied by a press release and a supplemental presentation posted to our website, VulcanMaterials.com.
 Please be reminded that today's discussion may include forward-looking statements which are subject to risks and uncertainties.
 These risks, along with other legal disclaimers, are described in detail in the company's earnings release and in other filings with the Securities and Exchange Commission.
 Reconciliations of non-GAAP financial measures are defined and reconciled in our earnings release, our supplemental presentation, and other SEC filings.
 During the Q&A, we ask that you limit your participation to one question.
 This will allow us to accommodate as many as possible during our time we have available.
 And with that, I'll turn the call over to Tom.

 Tom Hill

-Chairman and CEO
+Chairman and Chief Executive Officer

-Mary Andrews Carlisle
+Mary Andrews Carlyle

 Senior Vice President and Chief Financial Officer

 Thanks, Tom, and good morning.
-Tom discussed our solid aggregate results in the quarter and shared some important ongoing trends.
-In addition to providing a few more details about our first quarter results, I'd like to first expound upon four of the trends Tom highlighted early in his remarks.
-For the last four quarters, we have consistently expanded our trailing 12-month unit profitability in all three of our operating segments, increasing cash unit profitability by nearly $1.50 per ton in aggregate, almost $6 per ton in asphalt, and nearly $5 per cubic yard in concrete.
-Our trailing 12-month growth margin has also steadily improved in each product line.
+Tom discussed our solid aggregates results in the quarter and shared some important ongoing trends.
+In addition to providing a few more details about our first quarter results, I'd like to first expound upon four of the trends Tom highlighted early in his remarks. unit profitability expansion, robust cash generation, disciplined capital allocation, and return on invested capital improvement.
+For the last four quarters, we have consistently expanded our trailing 12-month unit profitability in all three of our operating segments, increasing cash unit profitability by nearly $1.50 per ton in aggregate, almost $6 per ton in asphalt, and nearly $5 per cubic yard in concrete. our trailing 12-month growth margin has also steadily improved in each product line.
 This organic growth is underpinned by our daily focus on execution and driving results through our Vulcan way of selling and Vulcan way of operating disciplines.
 Better unit profitability yields better free cash flow.
-Our free cash flow conversion over the last five years has averaged over 90%, enabling us to strategically allocate capital to reinvest in our franchise, grow our business, and return cash to shareholders.
+Our free cash flow conversion over the last five years has averaged over 90%. enabling us to strategically allocate capital to reinvest in our franchise, grow our business, and return cash to shareholders.
 During the quarter, we invested $103 million in capital expenditures and returned $81 million to shareholders through dividends and share repurchases.
 We continue to expect to spend between $625 and $675 million on capital expenditures for the full year.
 Our current balance sheet positions us well to continue to deploy capital to each of our priorities.
 At the end of the first quarter, our net debt to adjusted EBITDA leverage was 1.5 times, with $300 million of cash on hand following the March 1st redemption of our 2026 senior notes at par for $550 million.
 Our liquidity position and financial flexibility are competitive strengths as we look to continue to grow and create value for our shareholders.
 Over the last 12 months, we've achieved a 260 basis points improvement in return on invested capital.
 Invested capital has increased less than 1%, while adjusted EBITDA has improved 20%.
 Adjusted EBITDA margin has also improved by 350 basis points through consistent operational execution and disciplined SAG cost management.
-SAG expenses in the quarter were in line with our expectations, and we continue to expect to spend between $550 and $560 million for the full year.
+SAG expenses in the quarter were in line with our expectations and we continue to expect to spend between $550 and $560 million for the full year.
 Most importantly, we reaffirm our expectations of delivering adjusted EBITDA between $2.15 billion and $2.3 billion for the full year.
-At the midpoint, a double-digit -over-year improvement for a fourth consecutive year.
+At the midpoint, a double-digit year-over-year improvement for a fourth consecutive year.
 I'll now turn the call back over to Tom to provide a few closing remarks.

 Tom Hill

-Chairman and CEO
+Chairman and Chief Executive Officer

 Thank you, Mary Andrews.
-At Vulcan, our number one priority will always be our people, keeping them safe and fostering our Vulcan culture.
+At Vulcan, our number one priority will always be our people, keeping them safe, and fostering our Vulcan culture.
 They are the foundation of our great company.
 As a team, we are focused on the daily execution of our Vulcan way of selling and Vulcan way of operating disciplines to ensure attractive cash generation in any macro backdrop.
 We will be strategic and disciplined in allocating capital to continue to grow our business and deliver value for our shareholders.
-And now, Mary Andrews and I will be happy to take your questions.
+And now Mary Andrews and I will be happy to take your questions.

 Jamie